all-of-us/workbench/api/tools/src/cron/README.md

 # Developer Cron Scripts
 This directory contains several scripts that run cron jobs that a normally scheduled.
-This is intended as a convience for developers to run these jobs manually.
+This is intended as a convenience for developers to run these jobs manually.